Send the link below via email or IMCopy

 - Learn more about this feature in our knowledge base article

 : tells the story of connected events in the author's life; told by the author.

 : the narrator's position in relation to the story being told.

-: the story is narrated by one character at a time.
+: the story is narrated by the character whom which the story is about.
 This character may be speaking about him/herself or sharing events that he/she is experiencing.

 What makes a narrative?

 Authors often employ certain techniques in order to create a narrative.
 These techniques are called